Oscar-sandbox/linkedin-zip-solver/README.md

 ## Preprocessing and Computer Vision
 First, the grid and its elements must be located in a raw image.
 The puzzle elements to identify are checkpoint numbers and walls between cells.
 To this end, several image processing techniques are used, like thresholding, morphological transformations and optical character recognition.
-This step is done using the popular computer vision library OpenCV, as seen in [zip_parser.py](src/zip_parser.py).
+This step is done using the popular computer vision library OpenCV, as well as the ML package Scikit-learn, as seen in [zip_parser.py](src/zip_parser.py).
+Below is shown the preprocessing for a test example.

 | <img src="assets/original.png" align="middle"/> | <img src="assets/crop.png" align="middle"/> |  <img src="assets/check_parse.png" align="middle"/> | <img src="assets/solution_b.png" align="middle"/> |
 | :---: | :---: | :---: | :---: |
 | Original image | Detect and crop grid | Detect puzzle elements | Solution |

 ## Backtracking and Graph Theory
+Second, a solution is found from the parsed puzzle elements.
+Here, a backtracking strategy is used to search for possible paths that traverse the grid.
+To accept or reject candidate paths, the algorithm is aided by a graph data structure, exemplified below.
+This graph's vertices are given by the unvisited cells in the grid, and its edges are given by neighboring cells with no wall between them.
+A path is rejected whenever the degree of a vertex is less than 2 (except possibly the current vertex or the final checkpoint), or when the graph is disconnected.

 <p align="center">
   <img src="assets/graph.png" width=60% />
 </p>

 ## Results
-The solver was tested on 20 puzzles, ranging from puzzle No. 68 to 88 (except No.79, because it is Christmas themed).
-With backtracking at depth 2, every puzzle was solved in under a third of a second, with an average solve time of 0.04s.
+The solver was tested on 20 puzzles, ranging from puzzle No. 01 to 20.
+The mean solve time was 0.14s, while the maximum was 1.22s.
 Full results, with images, are available at [examples](examples).